Self Esteem 1.2

 • 70% of teens report that they’ve received support of some kind through social media during difficult or trying times.

-Metacognitive Assignment
+Metacognitive Excercise

 Thought of the day.